-In approving each element of compensation, the Committee reviews "tally sheets" for each NEO and the other members of the senior management team.
+In approving each element of compensation, the Committee reviews "tally sheets" for each executive officer, and other members of the senior management team.
 These tally sheets contain a summary of all material elements of annual and long-term compensation (including accrued pension and 401(k) benefits) actually earned by each executive in the immediate prior year and, depending on the executive's length of service, several years prior thereto.
-The information includes each executive's actual base salary, annual cash incentive bonus, payments under the Company's RSU plan, Performance Awards, pension accruals, and other compensation paid by the Company.
+The information includes each executive's actual base salary, annual cash incentive bonus, payments under the Company's RSU plan, Performance Awards, pension accruals and other compensation paid by the Company.
 The tally sheets also show the outstanding balances of RSU grants and any equity-based awards, and the unrealized gains on those balances.
 The Committee considers this information before approving new Performance Awards, base salary increases, or final annual cash incentive bonuses for the prior year.
 The tally sheets are used to determine how well past compensation practices satisfy the Committee's objectives.

-Although the tally sheets provide insight into an executive's accumulation of wealth, it was the Committee's conclusion in 2012, as in prior years, that neither the historical data nor any perceived wealth accumulation justified a change in either the Committee's current compensation philosophy or the elements of compensation employed.
-It is the Committee's belief that an executive's accumulation of wealth is the result of his or her achievement of a series of objectives over time.
-Furthermore, it is the Company's philosophy that the perceived accumulated wealth by the NEOs was not so significant as to deter the Committee from its objective of compensation as having been earned by the employee on the basis of past employment and performance provided during the term of such employee's employment.
+Although the tally sheets provide insight into an executive's accumulated compensation, it was the Committee's conclusion that neither the historical data nor any perceived wealth accumulation justified a change in either the Committee's current compensation philosophy or the elements of compensation employed.
+It is the Committee's belief that an executive's accumulated compensation is the result of his or her achievement of a series of objectives over time.
+Furthermore, it is the Company's view that the effect of such accumulated compensation is not sufficient to call into question the Committee's objective of compensating individuals based on their individual importance to the Company in achieving strategic objectives.
+The Committee views "realizable" future compensation as having been earned by the employee based on past employment and performance.
 As a result, such "realizable" future compensation has generally had little, if any, bearing on the amount or timing of new compensation approved or awarded.
 The Company does not believe that the compensation paid to its executives, including the NEOs, or any individual element of that compensation, is lavish or extraordinary.